What to do in Stockholm, our must-sees and our itinerary to visit the city so you don’t miss a thing

 By car

-You have two options for reaching southern Sweden, either via the Copenhagen Bridge (in Denmark) or by taking a boat from Lübeck, in northern Germany, to Trelleborg or Malmo (approx. 8h crossing).
+You have two options for getting to southern Sweden, either by crossing the bridge from Copenhagen (in Denmark) or by taking a boat from the port of Travemünde , north of Germany, to Trelleborg or Malmo (approx. 8h crossing).

-For travelers who have the time or are looking for an alternative to planes and cars, here’s some information on how to get to Stockholm.
-From Paris, you can reach Hamburg in northern Germany by night train, then Copenhagen and Stockholm (taking several trains and buses).
+For travelers who have the time or are looking for an alternative to planes and cars, here’s some information on how to get to Stockholm by train.
+Of course, if you choose this option, we advise you to stop off at the various towns you’ll be passing through.

 Our good addresses on our map